TheTechRobo/rsync-tool/README.md

 # Python script
  I made a python script

- it should work
+ It should work

- its filename:
+ Its filename is:

 	rsync.py

 # Running it continuously
-In the rsync.sh file by default it loops so does the python script
+In the rsync.sh file by default it loops
+So does the python script

 ###### Looping Automator